rustonaut/build-qrc/README.md

 system.
 With this any Qt bindings can use the "in the normal qt/qml way" (E.g. by loading a resource with a `qrc:/`-scheme URL).

-This crate for now provides following utilites:
+This crate for now provides following utilites:<br/>
 (strice through means not yet implemented)

 - ~~including resources based on a `.qrc` file~~